LiLin-biosoft/epiConv/README.md

 - `<random seed>`: random seed.<br>
 - `peak_sampl.sh` will directly print to the standard output.

+#### Tips for large datasets
+In order to reduce the required memory for each thread, we can adjust settings of bootstrap.
+For example, we can set `<number of bootstraps>` to 10 and increase `<fraction of peaks in each bootstrap>` to 0.25 to make sure that each peak is still be sampled > 2x times.
+Actually the bootstrap step is aimed to reduce the noise for low-sequencing data (e.g. < 2,000 fragment for most cells).
+Based on our analysis, the results remain similar even without any bootstrap for most datasets (number of bootstrap=1; fraction of peaks=1).
+So reducing the number of bootstraps won't affect the results but can reduce the required memory.

 For the PBMC dataset, we use the following command:
 ```
 ~/epiConv/peak_sampl.sh pbmc5k/pbmc5k_peak.bed 30 0.125 12345 >pbmc5k/pbmc5k_sampl.mtx